RobertoTCo/vic3-reader/README.md

 (1) first clone this repository or download the files.

-(2) Install dependencies specified in pyproject.toml and uv.loc with UV or another package tool.
+(2) Install dependencies specified in pyproject.toml and uv.lock with UV or another package tool.

 (3) Prepare your vic3 save files as plain text.
 By default, vic3 saves are binarized.